psevestre/openid-fapi/Financial_API_WD_001.md

 This document specifies the method for an application to:

-* obtain OAuth tokens in a secure manner for read-only access to protected data;
+* obtain OAuth tokens in a moderately secure manner for access to protected data;
 * use OpenID Connect (OIDC) to identify the customer (user); and
-* use tokens to read protected data from REST endpoints.
+* use tokens to access REST APIs in a moderately secure manner.

 ## 2. Normative references
 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applied.
 For undated references, the latest edition of the referenced document (including any amendments) applies.